Ladies and gentleman, boys and girls a very warm welcome on board.

 - You answer your phone saying, “Hi, it’s me at doors……..”.

-- The Captain gives you a bollocking because he doesn’t think the cheeseboard is up to scratch.
+- You’re used to the Captain giving you a bollocking because he doesn’t think the cheeseboard is up to scratch.

-- The doorbell goes at home and you automatically look to the ceiling to see where that bloody call bell has just gone off.
+- The doorbell goes at home and you automatically look to the ceiling thinking it’s a call bell to see where it has gone off.

 - You get on a bus or train and you have to stop yourself from telling people to put their bags under the seat in front.
 STOP IT!
 You’re not in work now!

-- You have to stop yourself before you wipe your hands on the curtain at home.
+- You have to stop yourself before wiping your hands on the curtains at home.

-- When you can apply lipstick and make-up perfectly, without a mirror and without going over the edges, boys too.
+- When you can apply lipstick and make-up perfectly, without a mirror and without going over the edges on the bus from the staff car park.

 - You are officially a geek and see airport codes in car registration plates.